LucasFoulkes/obsidian-vault/AI File Organizer.md

 ## programs that already do this.
+chromadb
+ollama embedings , what are embedings? crew ai from langchain.agents import create_csv_agent ipython relp ollama embeding nomic enveding gradio nomic-embed-text pydantic
+ComfyUI
 ## steps

-- pick folder (directory) (using fzf like but with python)
+1.  pick folder (directory) (using fzf like but with python)
-- get all files (explore tree) make it into a list of paths for every file. also consider exisiting extructure or organisation
+2.  get all files (explore tree) make it into a list of paths for every file. also consider exisiting extructure or organisation
--
 	## organiszational models
+3. this will need a couple programs like fzf and ollama. ollama works on windows but i think it needs to installed besides the code i think. like it cant be packaged.
+4. can llm be made part of a project and installed as a wathever.
 ### Scenario:
 You're a small business owner managing files related to multiple business operations, such as marketing, finances, product development, customer support, and personal files related to your hobbies and travel.